contributte/event-dispatcher/.docs/README.md

     events: Contributte\EventDispatcher\DI\EventDispatcherExtension
 ```

-`EventDispatcherExtension` looks for all services implementing `Symfony\Component\EventDispatcher\EventSubscriberInterface`.
+The extension looks for all services implementing `Symfony\Component\EventDispatcher\EventSubscriberInterface`.
 And automatically adds them to the event dispatcher.
 That's all.
 You don't have to be worried.

 ## Configuration :wrench: